Achievable logoAchievable logo

 *The examples above assumes no tax deductions are taken.

-In most scenarios on the exam, you can safely assume common stocks, preferred stocks, and mutual funds pay qualified dividends unless otherwise stated.
-However, one specific dividend-paying investment never pays qualified dividends.
-Real estate investment trust (REIT) dividends are always considered non-qualified (taxable up to 37%).
-With a higher income tax rate, REITs must offer higher rates of returns to encourage investors to purchase their units.
+In most exam scenarios, you can assume common stocks, preferred stocks, and mutual funds pay qualified dividends unless the question says otherwise.
+One common dividend-paying investment is an exception: Real estate investment trust (REIT) dividends are always non-qualified (taxable up to 37%).
+Because REIT dividends can be taxed at higher rates, REITs generally need to offer higher returns to attract investors.

 Sidenote